Volcanic eruptions in Iceland

 Historic Eruptions

 Iceland's history records significant eruption with the largest lava flow predating the Viking era.
 This was Þjórsárhraun (lava) covering 950m2 around 8700 years ago.
-The Viking witnessed the massive Eldgjá eruption in 989 covering 800 km2.
+The Vikings witnessed the massive Eldgjá eruption in 989 covering 800 km2.
 That eruption originated from a volcanic system named “KATLA”.
 The most devastating eruption occurred in Öræfajökull (the meaning of the Icelandic word "Öræfi" means "Wasteland") in 1362.
 It was a terrifying explosive eruption, even with a pyroclastic flow, causing widespread destruction and death of both people and livestock.
 The prosperous farming area became a total wasteland having destroyed about 40 farms.
 This eruption is also believed to be the largest Tephra eruption in the world in the last 1000 years.

 Notable Eruptions in Recent Centuries